Prep Time: 10-15 mins

 - Combine the lentils (dals) and wash them 2-3 times.
 Soak it in water for 10-15 minutes.

-- Pressure cooker the dals with water, turmeric, salt and ½ tablespoon of oil.
+- Pressure cooker the dals with water, turmeric, salt and 1 teaspoon of oil.
 3 whistles are good in high flame.

-- To make the tadka, heat 1 and ½ tablespoons of oil or ghee in a frying pan.
-Add cumin seeds and when they change color add dried red chili, curry leaves, bay leaf, clove and asafoetida.
-Stir.
+- To make the tadka, heat 1 tablespoon oil or ghee in a frying pan.
+Add cumin seeds and when they change color add dried red chili, curry leaves, bay leaf, clove and asafoetida (hing).
+Stir for 30 seconds.